 2009

-Davies Vineyards (Schramsberg) first vintage of Ferrington Pinot Noir.
+Hugh Davies of Davies Vineyards sources its first vintage of Ferrington Pinot Noir.

 -